coralie-sorbet/Enhancing-LLM-with-human-feedback/README.md

 ### Reward Model Evaluation

-The evaluation of the reward model is based on two key metrics: `eval_loss` and `eval_accuracy`.
-These metrics provide insights into the model's performance in terms of both prediction quality and classification accuracy.
+The reward model's evaluation is based on two key metrics: `eval_loss` and `eval_accuracy`.
+These metrics provide insights into the model's performance in terms of prediction quality and classification accuracy.

 - **`eval_loss`**: **0.6931**
   This cross-entropy loss value during evaluation reflects the model's ability to predict outputs.
 A lower value generally indicates better performance, though the optimal loss depends on the specific dataset and task.

 - **`eval_accuracy`**: **0.7473**
-  The reward model correctly classified **74.73%** of the evaluation samples.
-While this is a promising baseline, there is scope for further optimization.
+  The reward model correctly classified 74.73% of the evaluation samples.
+While this is a promising baseline, further optimization is possible.

 ### Comparative Scores
 - **Average Reward Model Score**: **-0.5434042** (evaluated on the entire training dataset).